 Have You Been Injured in a Maryland Car Accident?

 If you or a loved one has recently been injured in a Maryland drunk driving accident, you may be entitled to monetary compensation.
-The dedicated Maryland personal injury lawyers at the law firm of Lebowitz & Mzhen, LLC have developed a strong reputation in and around the Washington, D.C. area for aggressive representation of accident victims.
+The dedicated Maryland personal injury lawyers at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have developed a strong reputation in and around the Washington, D.C. area for aggressive representation of accident victims.
 With thousands of satisfied clients over decades of practice, we understand what it takes to be successful in courts across Maryland, Virginia, and Washington, D.C.
 Call 410-654-3600 to schedule a free consultation with an attorney today.

 More Blog Posts: